tidalcycles/tidal-doc/docs/reference/harmony_melody.md

 Type: scaleTable :: Fractional a => [(String, [a])]
 ```

 The `scaleTable` function outputs a list of all available scales and their corresponding notes.
-For example, its first entry is `("minPent",[0.0,3.0,5.0,7.0,10.0])` which means that a minor pentatonic scale is formed by the fundamental (`0`), the minor third (`3` semitones above the fundamental), the perfect fourth (`5` semitones above the fundamental), etc.
+For example, its first entry is `("minPent",[0.0,3.0,5.0,7.0,10.0])` which means that a minor pentatonic scale is formed by the root (`0`), the minor third (`3` semitones above the root), the perfect fourth (`5` semitones above the root), etc.

 As the list is big, you can use the Haskell function `lookup` to look up a specific scale: